moshix/3270BBS/README.md

 Messages and Topics can be edited with these self-explanatory rendering tags:

 `<<blue>>, <<white>>, <<red>>, <<pink>>, <<green>>, <<yellow>>, <<turquoise>>, and <<reverse>> and <</reverse>>.`
-These tags work best if put on a line of their own`
+These tags work best if they are put on a line of their own.

 The Editor function keys available are: